fabioeloche/CollaboratorTracker/README.md

 # Collaborator Tracker

 Collaborator Tracker is a Python program designed to help users efficiently log, view, and analyze tasks using a Google Sheets backend.
 The program integrates task management and data visualization features, offering a simple yet effective solution for individuals and teams.
+This tool empowers managers to observe tasks completed by each team member, monitor hours worked, and review detailed monthly statistics for both individual contributors and the team collectively.
+Thanks to the efficient interface, team members can rapidly log tasks in under 30 seconds.
+The data gathered offers real-time insights that enable managers to improve team productivity and performance.

 ![Collaborator Tracker](./assets/images/mockup.png)